 The language you choose to include in your graduation invites will ultimately set the tone for the entire event.
 You’ll want to be sure to take a few moments to decide on what it should be.
 Consider the formality of the graduation party, whether or not you’ve selected a theme for the event, the degree of graduation and your own personal style.

 Make a decision about what kind of graduation event you will be hosting, and then tailor the voice and tone of the invitation to match.
 For example, if you are hosting a BBQ party you’ll want the wording you select to be more laid back and casual.
-On the other hand, if you are planning a catered dinner party then you’ll want to be sure you’re using formal wording and proper etiquette.
+On the other hand, if you are planning a catered dinner party then you’ll want to be sure you’re using formal dinner invitation wording and proper etiquette.

 High School Graduation Invitation Wording